 Learn how to style (and someday, transition out of) a long hair undercut with these cool, wearable options.

-Well, one of the best things about a long undercut is its versatility, and just in case you lost touch of the many other ways to wear it while it’s going through its stages, we did it for you in the fun gallery below.
-Because, you know, we love you!
-And actually, because we’d really hate to see this edgy trend go out of style.
-Scroll on, fam:
+One of the best things about a long undercut is its versatility, and just in case you lost touch of the many other ways to wear it while it’s going through its stages, we did it for you.
+We’d really hate to see this edgy trend go out of style, so scroll on:

-Old versions of this “dad” look might have sustained a bad rap—especially in light of recent political events—but this modern update is sleek, smooth and even kind of sexy.
+Old versions of this “dad” look might have sustained a bad rap, but this modern update is sleek, smooth and even kind of sexy.
 Use pomade (we like Bed Head for Men by TIGI Slick Trick) to slick your hair down to one side and comb it to refine.

 2. Half-Up Knot